mozfr/transvision/CONTRIBUTING.md

 ## Code Conventions

-Our minimum requirements for PHP is PHP 5.6 (5.6.19 to be precise as our production server is under a Debian Stable distro)
+Our minimum requirements for PHP is PHP 7.0.

 Generally speaking we try to follow the [PSR standards](https://github.com/php-fig/fig-standards/tree/master/accepted) and also adopt a few coding rules from the Symfony framework.